 Cincinnati Life Claims Process

 Cincinnati Life accepts death benefit claims by phone, email or fax.
-Beneficiaries contact the claims department to request claim forms and receive instructions for required documentation, which usually includes a certified death certificate and basic policy details.
+Beneficiaries contact the claims department to request claim forms and submit required documentation, which includes a certified death certificate and basic policy details.

-A claims representative guides the beneficiary through each step and confirms submission requirements.
-After Cincinnati Life receives all completed forms and supporting documents, the claims team reviews the file and issues payment once approval is complete.
-Beneficiaries select the payout method on the claim form.
+A claims representative will guide the beneficiary through each step and confirm what's needed for submission.
+Once Cincinnati Life receives all completed forms, the claims team will review the file and issue payment.

 Cincinnati Life Insurance vs. Other Insurers

-The Rapid Review program, which can return decisions in three days without a medical exam for eligible applicants, beats other companies that require you to undergo full underwriting for comparable coverage amounts.
+The Rapid Review program can return decisions in three days without a medical exam for eligible applicants, a faster timeline than most carriers, including Protective Life and Columbus Life, which require full underwriting for comparable coverage amounts.

 Is Cincinnati Life Right for You?